- Garden Snails & Slug Control | 23+ Measures & Methods - February 1, 2023

 A Watering Hole for Birds

-Like most animals, birds need a water supply close to their nest to be happy.
+Like most animals, birds require a water supply close to their nest to be happy.

-They need it for drinking, bathing and cleaning themselves.
+They require it for drinking, bathing and cleaning themselves.

 Some birds, such as swallows, even need water to build their nests.